Small Home, Smart Solar: Your Options Explained

 | Considerations | Uses garden space; visible; potential shading from fences/trees |

-Ground-mounted systems are typically 20-40% more expensive than roof-mounted per kW due to the frame and foundation requirements, but may be the only option for flats with garden access.
+Ground-mounted systems are typically 20-40% more expensive than roof-mounted per kW due to the frame and foundation requirements, but may be the only option for flats or apartments with garden access.

 Top-Floor Flats: Roof Access Potential